quangnd/marktrapp.com/jekyll/blog/_posts/2014-02-03-american-population-growth.md

 ---

-title: Visualizing US city and state growth over time with Wormtrails
+title: Visualizing US city and state growth with Wormtrails
 excerpt: A few thoughts and observations using the Wormtrails library to visualize US census data.
 note: The full-size versions of the graphs in this blog post are gigantic and very mobile unfriendly.
 You’ve been warned!